 Even after you finally land that well-deserved raise, look for other sources of income.
 The more you have to invest, the faster you’ll reach $1 million.

 If you’re crafty, you can open an Etsy store and sell your work.
-Or, you could make money driving people on your own schedule with Uber.
+Or, you could make money delivering food on your own schedule with DoorDash.

 7. Say no to fees

 Fees are like flesh-eating bacteria to your savings.
 The mobile banking app Chime found the average U.S. household pays $329 per year in bank fees, and the public policy group Demos says investment fees eat up as much as one-third of retirement returns.